googleapis/google-cloud-ruby/RELEASING.md

 1. Edit the gem's entry in `docs/manifest.json`, adding your new version number to the head of the list, and moving `"master"` to be just below it.

+1. If your version change is greater than the [semver](http://semver.org/) patch version, edit the requirement for the gem in `google-cloud/google-cloud.gemspec`, replacing the old version number for the gem with your new version number.

 1. Commit your changes.
 Copy and paste the significant points from your `CHANGELOG.md` edit as the description in your commit message.

   ```sh